meleu/tdd-ruby/ruby-tooling.md

 ## Before we start...

-In order to keep our code in a centralized directory, where we can easily go to whenever we want, let's create an environment variable named `TDD_RUBY_PATH` with the full path to the directory we'll use to save our code.
+In order to keep our code in a centralized directory, where we can easily go to whenever we want, let's create an environment variable named `TDD_RUBY_PATH`.
+In this variable we add the full path to the directory we'll use to save our code.

 In my case, I use `${HOME}/code/tdd-ruby-code`, then I would declare the variable like this: